imike57/scriptify/README.md

 2. Open your project in Visual Studio Code.

-3. To create a new script file, open the command palette (Ctrl/Cmd + Shift + P) and search for "[Scriptify]: Create Script".
+3. To create a new script file, open the command palette (Ctrl/Cmd + Shift + P) and search for "[Scriptify]: Create New Script".
 Enter a name for the script when prompted, and a new script file will be created in the ".scriptify" folder.

-4. To apply a script to the current selection, open the command palette (Ctrl/Cmd + Shift + P) and search for "Scriptify: Apply Script".
+4. To apply a script to the current selection, open the command palette (Ctrl/Cmd + Shift + P) and search for "[Scriptify]: Apply Script".
 Select a script from the displayed list, and the transformation defined in the script will be applied to the selected value.

 ### Commands